 enjoy a healthy and traditional Vietnamese lunch.
 There is time to relax here under the shade of a mango tree, and even take a swim in the resort’s pool.

-We reluctantly leave this oasis, and make our way to the Rag Lai Minority people’s
+We reluctantly leave this oasis, and make our way to the Raglay Minority people’s village.

-village.
 Whilst the government has relocated these proud Hill dwellers from traditional lands to block houses, you still get a feel for their way of life in this picturesque valley.
-Kids being kids, and jumping off the bridge, with mom nearby doing the washing
+Kids being kids, and jumping off the bridge, with mom nearby doing the washing in the

 covered with sugar cane plantations and banana groves to the pristine wilderness of Yang Bay Waterfalls and Crocodile feeding.
 Yang bay is a beautiful slice of nature.
 Rock strewn waterfalls, safe swimming in the lower reaches, lazing on the sandy beach, hot